-In addition to the classic search experience, SharePoint Online offers a modern search experience.
-Modern search is a personalized experience.
+Microsoft search in SharePoint is the modern search experience in SharePoint Online and is a personalized experience.
 It uses the insights of the Microsoft Graph to show results that are relevant to you.
 Routine tasks such as finding the right version of a document, getting back to a presentation you were editing, or a document you were collaborating with others on, are easy.
 Learn more about Microsoft search for users.
 The classic search experience, on the other hand, can be tailored more to your organization.
 Learn about the differences between the search experiences.

-Lets you explore results without leaving search.
-You can for example browse through a presentation directly in the search results page and quickly assess if it's the right result.
+Easy to explore results - Users can explore results without leaving search.
+They can for example browse through a presentation directly in the search results page and quickly assess if it's the right result.

-The modern search results page is mobile friendly.
+Mobile friendly - The Microsoft search in SharePoint results page is mobile friendly.

-User friendly interface - Microsoft search in SharePoint offers a great experience without a search administrator configuring anything.
-Learn more about the modern search experience for users.
+User friendly interface - Microsoft search in SharePoint offers a great user interface without a search administrator configuring anything.
+Learn more

 When to use which search experience?

 Which experience your users see depends on whether your organization mostly uses classic or modern sites.
-Classic sites have classic search boxes and modern sites have modern search boxes.
-If you believe that modern search gives your users the best experience, influence your organization to start using modern sites.
-In addition, promote searching from the SharePoint start page (modern search) to your users.
+If you believe that Microsoft search in SharePoint gives your users the best experience, learn how to get started with Microsoft search in SharePoint Online.

 Should you use the Search Center or the SharePoint start page as your portal?